TrackPolitics logoTrackPolitics

 AI-generated

-Cat Eccles is the Labour and Co‑operative MP for Stourbridge, elected in July 2024.
-She serves as a backbench MP and has undertaken parliamentary committee work, including on the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill and on the Commonwealth Parliamentary Association and International Committee of the Red Cross (Status) Bill [HL].
+Cat Eccles is the Labour and Co‑operative MP for Stourbridge, first elected in 2024.
+She has served on parliamentary committees including the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill (May 2025) and the Commonwealth Parliamentary Association and International Committee of the Red Cross (Status) Bill [HL] (November 2024).

 Voting Patterns